What tablet has the best camera?

 Obviously comparing cameras across devices is incredibly tricky, but on spec alone and using the simple (and some pro-photographers would say too simple) comparison of the number of megapixels – there’s surprisingly only one winner.
 The Huawei MediaPad X1.

 Despite being a virtual unknown, the camera packs a 13MP camera into its 7″ body – which can shoot photos at 4160×3120.
 It also sports autofocus and LED flash.
 The front-facing camera is also relatively decent – coming in at 5MP, which is better than many tablets rear camera.

 The rest of the tablet’s features don’t stack up too badly either: Its powered by a 1.6ghz quadcore processor, and thought it comes running Android Jellybean, it can be upgraded to KitKat.
 (Here’s hoping for a Lollipop update in the future).

-If you’d like a tablet from a more established brand (though Huawei is increasingly one to watch), and are willing to compromise on the camera, there’s around 30 tablets on the market with an 8MP camera or better.
+If you’d like a large tablet from a more established brand (though Huawei is increasingly one to watch), and are willing to compromise on the camera, there’s around 30 tablets on the market with an 8MP camera or better.
 The iPad Air 2 and Samsung Galaxy Tab S both have 8MP shooters, and the Sony Xperia Z2, has an 8.1MP camera.

 All make great presents, especially for Father’s Day.
 For more ideas on what to give on Father’s Day, check this out.

 MediaPad X1 has nice camera, but the screen is 7 inches only.

 Maybe you should take a look at iPad pro 9.7 . . .